Stovka/wg_monitor/README.md

 # WireGuard Peer Monitor (wg_monitor.sh)
 A shell script that logs peer connections and disconnections to a WireGuard server.
-It parses `wg show all dump` (last handshake) to determine who connected/disconnected to Wireguard server.
+It parses `wg show all dump` (last handshake) to determine who connected/disconnected to WireGuard server.

 ## Features